-Further proof for this are the findings reported in the 2014 Charities Aid Foundation (CAF) report, 41% of respondents had made a donation to a non-profit organization in the preceding twelve months.
-42 This is a considerable portion of the population, suggesting that the Russian public is in principle open to support nonprofit causes, giving additional hope for successful civil society.
+Further proof for this are the findings reported in the 2014 Charities Aid Foundation (CAF) report, which say that 41% of respondents had made a donation to a non-profit organization in the preceding twelve months.44 This is a considerable portion of the population, suggesting that the Russian public is in principle open to support nonprofit causes, giving additional hope for successful civil society.
 Of the beneficiaries, it appears that those NGOs that support children, emergency cases, churches and religious organizations, families and people in difficult circumstances and generally adults have received the most frequent help (See Figure 3).
-Interestingly, NGOs concerned with elderly persons, homeless persons, medical causes, education, sport and medical cases have not enjoyed the same contribution.
-This could indicate that the public expects the state to be responsible for dealing with these cases, or alternatively the main contributor to the non-profit organizations that help deliver in those fields.
+Interestingly, NGOs concerned with elderly persons, homeless persons, medical cases, education and sport have not enjoyed the same contribution.
+This is a potential indicator that the public expects the state to be responsible for dealing with the other cases, and chooses to support areas where the state does not extend adequate coverage or have formal programmes.
 Unsurprisingly human rights is near the bottom of the list, which is most likely because the public does not see the urgency of resolving these matters, or feeling that it is impossible to help without state involvement.

-On the subject of human rights, it must be noted that Russians perceive it in three normative dimensions: civil liberties - which includes freedom of religion, association and expression; economic rights - covering the right to work, social welfare and property ownership, and individual rights - including freedom from arbitrary arrest and torture.
-It has been found that the 65% majority of those surveyed are most interested in the economic rights dimension, and least interested in civil rights - with only 12% seeing it as important.
+On the subject of human rights, it must be noted that Russians perceive it in three normative dimensions: civil liberties - which includes freedom of religion, association and expression; economic rights - covering the right to work, social welfare and property ownership; and individual rights - including freedom from arbitrary arrest and torture.
+It has been found that the 65% majority of those surveyed are most interested in the economic rights dimension, and least interested in civil rights - with only 12% seeing it as important45.
 This follows the principle that the majority of the public is not so concerned about the less tangible aspects of human rights, which are seen as basic ingredients of a democracy in Western countries.
+Expand on tangibles

-&lt;sup>42The Public Chamber of the Russian Federation, Report on the State of Civil Society in the Russian Federation, 2014, p 93
+44The Public Chamber of the Russian Federation, Report on the State of Civil Society in the Russian Federation, 2014, p 93